tigerbeetle/tigerbeetle/docs/operating/upgrading.md

 ## Upgrading Docker-based installations
 If you're running TigerBeetle inside Kubernetes or Docker, update the tag that is pointed to the release you wish to upgrade to.
-Before beginning, it's strongly recommend to have a rolling deploy strategy set up.
+Before beginning, it's strongly recommended to have a rolling deploy strategy set up.

 For example: